The Clear Edge

 Zero crashes since implementing monthly checks (24 months tracked).

-Previous pattern: 1-2 crashes yearly, costing $80K-$120K each.
+• Previous pattern: 1–2 crashes yearly, costing $80K–$120K each

-Prevented cost over 24 months: 2 crashes × $100K average = $200,000 in avoided burnout damage.
+• 2 crashes × $100K average = $200,000 in avoided burnout damage

-Time invested: 30 minutes monthly × 24 months = 12 hours total.
+Time invested: 30 minutes monthly × 24 months → 12 hours total

-ROI: $200,000 prevented ÷ 12 hours invested = $16,667 per hour of energy management.
+ROI: $200,000 prevented ÷ 12 hours invested = $16,667 per hour of energy management

-What Gets Missed Without Monthly Energy Checks
+What You Miss When You Skip Monthly Energy Checks

 Running monthly energy recalibration reveals depletion patterns operators miss when they’re just grinding.